Going paperless (IT)

 NHS Digital with support from PSNC and CP ITG continues to pursue the development of digital token specification.

-Future EPS enhancements
+EPS future enhancements

 CP ITG collated views about the priority items which could help: EPS to become more paperless; and NHSX missions plus CP ITG’s vision to be progressed.
 NHS Digital continue to explore future enhancements.